amangup/coding-bootcamp/lecture7/modules.md

     main()
 ```

-## Built-in modules
+## Modules in Python standard library
-- Python has a very large number of modules built into it.
+- Python has a very large number of modules built into its **standard library**.
 - An even larger number of modules are available which written by other programmers and shared for you to use for free.

 In the following sections, I am going to highlight a few popular built-in modules and show how to use _third party_ modules.